 The Group's business has been adversely affected by the economic impact of policies designed to contain the spread of COVID-19 pandemic in the Group's core markets.
 The impact to date has included a sharp decline in economic activity, which in combination with general uncertainty regarding the evolution of the pandemic, has resulted in substantial harm to the economies in which the Group operates.
 The impact on the Group's financial performance is reflected in lower new lending, a reduction in income and a significant increase in the Group's expected credit loss estimates due to the acute deterioration in the macroeconomic outlook.
-For further information see the Chief Executive's Review on page 4 to 11 and the Risk management section on pages 35 to 88.
+For further information see the Risk management section on pages 24 to 70.